xinyee20/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of students from various CS2101 classes
+* Has a need to keep track of the students' attendance throughout the semester
+* Has a need to keep track of the students' participation throughout the semester
+* Likes to keep track of the students' unanswered questions
+* Likes to handle most administrative work via one platform
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app